Is Chelsea v Leicester on TV? Channel, time and how to watch

 When is Chelsea v Leicester?

-Chelsea vs Leicester is scheduled for 12.45pm GMT on Sunday 17 March, 2024 at Stamford Bridge, London.
+Chelsea vs Leicester is today at 12.45pm GMT at Stamford Bridge, London.

 How can I watch it and what TV channel is it on?